darekaze/SpaceWx4Kids/src/data/phenomena/en/aurora.md

 ![0306_aurora_2](./static/0306_aurora_2.png)
 *(Source: NASA)*

 We have the best chance to view aurora at high latitude of about 60 and 75 degrees, for example in northern Europe and Canada.
-When geomagnetic storms occur, the region of aurora expands toward the equator and it may even be seen in lower latitudes!
+When <a href="#/en/phenomena/geomagnetic-storms">geomagnetic storms</a> occur, the region of aurora expands toward the equator and it may even be seen in lower latitudes!